ktiyab/tiny-gae-gce-scheduler-skeleton/README.md

 ##### For intensive jobs

 You can use this tool if you want to run a quick job on Google Compute Engine by scheduleding it.
-But for extensive use of Compute Engine this solution may not be th best choice than other solutions provided natively by Google, you can use the cloud architectures proposed by Google to manage that kind of job.
+But for extensive use of Compute Engine even if this tool can be natively configured to support heavy jobs that can increase your billt, this solution may not be the best choice than other solutions provided natively by Google, you can use the cloud architectures proposed by Google to manage that kind of job.
 Some example below:
 - Reliable Task Scheduling on Google Compute Engine: https://cloud.google.com/solutions/reliable-task-scheduling-compute-engine
 -